The First Team: Pacific Naval Air Combat from Pearl Harbor to Midway

 The ships are fabled: Yorktown, Lexington, Enterprise, Saratoga and Hornet.
-The pilots are legendary: Thatch, O’Hare, Flatley.
+The pilots are legendary: Thach, O’Hare, Flatley.
 The battles are epic, and etched forever in history: Coral Sea and Midway.

 When the United Stated entered the Second World War on December 7, 1941, it’s Naval Air Arm was comprised of a core group of professional airmen.
 This book is about the men who manned the Navy’s fighter squadrons, the “First Team”.
 While training of replacement pilots and personnel were ramping up in the States, it was the First Team that would have to keep the juggernaut that was the Imperial Japanese Navy at bay.

 Armed at first with the Grumman F4F-3 and later the heavier and less nimble F4F-4, these men achieved a remarkable record against a highly trained, highly motivated adversary – one that was flying a superior mount in the Mitsubishi A6M2 Type 0, a.k.a. the Zero.

 Lundstrom tells the story of these men in an easy to read narrative that keeps your attention throughout.
 From Butch O’Hare blasting Japanese Betty bombers out of the skies and saving the Lexington, to the confused dusk duel in the sky over the American carriers on the evening of May 7th, to Jimmy Thach’s frantic fight for survival over the Japanese fleet on June 4th during the Battle of Midway, Lundstrom has it all covered.